 Attested: RC Dolocindo

-Where: Somewhere in or near the Somerset Levels (located only approximately by its position in RC's listing), possibly at Crandon Bridge, ST330400, a Roman-era port now silted up some distance from the river Parrett (Rippon et al. 2008).
+Where: Crandon Bridge, ST330400, a Roman-era port now silted up some distance from the river Parrett in the Somerset Levels (Rippon, 2008).